Clealiya/Clealiya/README.md

 ## My hobbies
 Cybersecurity, Music, Dance, Singing

-## Education

-🔭 General engineering at *Centrale Méditerranée (ongoing | 2021 - 2024)* with 3rd year specialization in AI : Currently doing in parallel an AI Master (AMU) alongside a specialization in AI and Data Science at Centrale & work-study program as a Computer Vision Developer in Paris.

-🌱 Erasmus at *Universitat Politècnica de Catalunya, Barcelona, Feb - Jun 2023* : Completed advanced courses in Innovation and Research in Computer Science, AI, and Data Science.

-👑 Preparatory Classes (PCSI/PSI) at *Lycée Saint-Louis, Paris, 2019 - 2021*

-🎓 Baccalauréat S (With High Honors) at *Lycée Louis le Grand, Paris, 2016 - 2019*

 ## Projects
 - Various projects in NLP, multimodality and more done during my AI master, checkout some of them on my Github ✨